Fed minutes: Officials cited strong hiring to justify hikes

 Many economists have warned that the central bank’s aggressive rate hikes will plunge the economy into recession this year.
 The Fed officials predicted last month that the unemployment rate would rise to 4.6% this year from 3.7% now — a pace that typically has coincided with a recession.

 Yet so far, the job market has remained resilient.
-On Wednesday the government reported that the number of available jobs in November stayed near the elevated level of the previous month, a sign that businesses are still determined to hire despite 18 months of high inflation and rising interest rates.
+On Wednesday, the government reported that the number of available jobs in November stayed near the elevated level of the previous month, a sign that businesses were still determined to hire despite 18 months of high inflation and rising interest rates.

 Also on Wednesday, Neel Kashkari, president of the Federal Reserve Bank of Minneapolis, said he supported lifting the Fed’s rate to about 5.25% to 5.5%.
 That is higher than most of his colleagues favor and a full point above its current level.